Each brief resolves into a considered set instead of an endless result list.

 Most itinerary tools start with a form or a list of destinations.
 Wild Route starts with intent: the pace, climate, detours, budget, and activities that make a trip worth taking.

 I designed the product around fewer, better-considered choices.
-The visual language is editorial and cinematic, while the planner stays explicit about route logic, tradeoffs, and what happens next.
+The visual language is editorial and cinematic, while the planner stays explicit about route logic, estimates, persistence, and external booking handoffs.

 A calm interface for a dense decision.

 The current build uses a transparent scoring engine behind the prompt-first experience.
-That keeps the interaction explainable and leaves a clean path for model-backed enrichment later.
+That keeps the interaction explainable and gives the product a reliable spine before live provider or model-backed enrichment.

 Interpret the brief